chevah/geck/docs/office/leave.rst

   operations are not disrupted.

 * When you run out of paid leave days, just continue to record them.
   It is **OK** if you need more holiday days.
-Extra holiday days are not payed.
+Extra holiday days are not paid.
-  Not paid leave days will be subtracted from your salary of the last month of the year.
+  Unpaid leave days will be subtracted from your salary of the last month of the year.